 “Amphora, 1600BC – 600AD Greek/Roman

-These ceramic containers were used on ancient ships to store and transport grapes, olive oil, wine, and other items.
+These ceramic containers were used on old ships to store and transport grapes, olive oil, wine, and other items.
 Their unique base fit into specially designed holes within the ship’s cross beams to keep the amphora stationary.
-Items donated by George and Dee Love”
+Items donated by George and Dee Love.”

-In addition to the items collected by Jim Manzolillo, many others have contributed to what is now shown inside of this maritime museum.
-There are numerous replicas of ships made by expert ship modelers.
-Some of the intricate designs took years to complete we were told.
+In addition to the items collected by Jim Manzolillo, many others have contributed to what is now inside of this maritime museum.
+There are many replicas of ships made by expert ship modelers.
+Some of the intricate designs took years to complete.